keyi99/atom/README.md

-# atom
+# atomcat
-This project is created for finding maximum and minimum coordinates, the simple centre of gravity of the coordinates and printing out which atoms are bonded to which
+This project is created for finding maximum and minimum coordinates, the simple centre of gravity of the coordinates, and printing out which atoms are bonded to which.
 # Table of Contents
 - Background
 - Install